When you’re ready to put down roots, start by comparing your financing options.

-The interest rate you’ll pay depends on the home you intend to purchase, the type of loan you’re looking at, and the loan term and amount you’re interested in.
-Your credit, income and existing debt also play a role in the rate a lender is willing to offer.
+The interest rate you’ll pay depends on the home you intend to purchase, the type of loan you’re looking at, the loan term and the amount you’re interested in borrowing.
+Your credit, income and existing debt will also play a role in the rate a lender is willing to offer.

 Many lenders offer preapproval that can help you gauge potential approval amounts and interest rates before committing to a loan.